 Incoming students who have outstanding qualifications may be considered for an NSERC-CREATE scholarship through the program.
 The program will provide stipend support for the first 12 months (the supervisor provides all other financial support for stipends).
 Scholarship students undertake a 3-month internship in an academic or industrial lab either in Canada or internationally.
 Once you are accepted by a supervisor, let them know you are interested in this program.
 Then they will help you select either a pre-arranged internship, or you can suggest an internship that meets the programs specifications.
 Regardless, the program is flexible on where you would like to undertake the research work.
 For more information please see the Internships page.

 There are a number of excellent undergraduate and post-graduate programs in bioinformatics all over the world, and more are becoming available all the time.
-If you want to do an undergraduate degree in bioinformatics or just take some bioinformatics courses, please see: http://www.nslij-genetics.org/bioinfotraining/ Many other undergraduate options exist, and you should research available programs carefully.
+Many undergraduate options exist, and you should research available programs carefully.
 There are many available opportunities to study life sciences, computing science or statistics at the undergraduate level, take courses in bioinformatics during progress towards an undergraduate degree, and then specialize in bioinformatics at the post-graduate level.

 If you have an undergraduate degree and want to get a certificate or diploma in bioinformatics that will get you into the workforce quickly, there is a Canadian program you could investigate.
-Seneca College in Ontario, Canada offers a one-year diploma program that is designed to teach computer science material to students who are already qualified in the life sciences area.
-Further information can be found at http://bioinformatics.senecac.on.ca/program.html.
+Langara College in Britirsh Columbia, Canada offers diploma program that is designed to teach computer science material to students who are already qualified in the life sciences area.
+Further information can be found at https://langara.ca/programs-and-courses/programs/bioinformatics/index.html

 There are a huge number of job opportunities available to graduates with bioinformatics degrees.
 You will be able to work at the interface between biochemistry, computer science, and mathematics, creating new solutions for high-throughput biology, designing analysis systems for drug design, and many other things.
 In general, there are two paths: you can teach bioinformatics at a university or college, or you can work at a government institution or in the industrial sector, such as a biotechnology company.
 Both areas seem to have plenty of available positions right now.